The complexity of smooth words over binary alphabets: Abstract

 \section{Abstract}

-Smooth words over an alphabet of non-negative integers $\{a,b\}$ are infinite words that are infinitely derivable, the most famous example being the Oldenburger-Kolakoski word over $\{1,2\}$.
-The main way to study their language is to consider a finite version of smooth words that we call f-smooth words.
-In this paper we prove that the f-smooth words are exactly the factors of smooth words, and we make progress towards the conjecture of Sing that the complexity of f-smooth words over $\{a,b\}$ grows like $\Theta\left(n^{\log(a+b)/\log((a+b)/2)}\right)$: we prove it over even alphabets, we prove the lower bound over any binary alphabet and we improve the known upper bound over odd alphabets.
+Smooth sequences over an alphabet of positive integers $\{a,b\}$ are sequences that are infinitely derivable, the emblematic example being the Oldenburger-Kolakoski sequence over $\{1,2\}$.
+The main way to study their language is to consider a finite version of smooth sequences called smooth words.
+In this paper we prove that the smooth words are exactly the factors of smooth sequences, and we make progress towards the conjecture of Sing that the complexity of smooth words over $\{a,b\}$ grows like $\Theta\left(n^{\log(a+b)/\log((a+b)/2)}\right)$: we prove the lower bound over any alphabet, we prove the upper bound over even alphabets and we improve the known upper bound over odd alphabets.

 { \begin{gathered} \tikzpicture[every node/.style={anchor=south west}] \node[minimum width=1cm,minimum height=0.4cm] at (0,0) {$\kappa = \underbrace{22}_2 \underbrace{11}_2 \underbrace{2}_1 \underbrace{1}_1 \underbrace{22}_2 \underbrace{1}_1 \underbrace{22}_2 \underbrace{11}_2 \underbrace{2}_1 \underbrace{11}_2 \underbrace{22}_2 ...$}; \node[minimum width=1cm,minimum height=0.4cm] at (10.55,0.05) {$... = \kappa$}; \endtikzpicture \end{gathered} }